 “We must focus on the resilience of our food system and the role of Australia in the global ecosystem.”

-Of course, an ecosystem is a complex web of interactions.
-It’s not just about what happens to food supply in Australia that is of concern for domestic agriculturalists.
-When exports like lamb, wheat and wool decline in times of upheaval, this not only forces economic shortfalls, but can also alter the competition and inter-relation between other primary industry commodities.
+An ecosystem is a complex web of interactions.
+It’s not just what happens to Australia's food supply that domestic agriculturalists need to consider.
+When exports like lamb, wheat and wool decline in times of upheaval, this not only forces economic shortfalls, but it can also alter the competition and inter-relation between other primary industry commodities.

-“I think that because of what’s happened with COVID-19, people are looking at things in a different light now,” Dr Aziz says.
+“I think that because of what’s happened with COVID-19, people are looking at things in a different light now,” Ammar says.

-One topic that Dr Aziz is passionate about and eager to educate others about is community-supported agriculture (CSA).
+One topic that Ammar is passionate about and eager to educate others about is community-supported agriculture (CSA).

-CSA connects producers and consumers more closely in a way that means conversations about supply are no longer ‘us versus them’ or ‘city-slickers vs farm folk’.
+CSA connects producers and consumers more closely in a way that means conversations about food supply are no longer ‘us versus them’ or ‘city slickers vs farm folk’.
 Instead, it creates the atmosphere that sustainable, affordable, mutually beneficial agriculture is about everybody being in the same boat and working together.

-CSA encourages people to share in both the risks and rewards of farming by buying shares in a projected harvest for a set period of time.
-Shareholders can receive regular produce deliveries directly from the farm, cutting out intermediaries, and in some instances, supply labour as part of their contribution.
+This approach to agriculture encourages people to share in both the risks and rewards of farming by buying shares in a projected harvest for a set period of time.
+Shareholders can receive regular produce deliveries directly from the farm, cutting out intermediaries and, in some instances, supply labour as part of their contribution.

-“A large part of that dynamic is the increasing importance to people of knowing exactly where their food is coming from and how it has been produced,” says Dr Aziz.
+“A large part of that dynamic is the increasing importance to people of knowing exactly where their food is coming from and how it has been produced,” says Ammar.